netarchivesuite/webdanica/workflow_install.md

 # Installation and configuration of the automatic workflow

-An automatic workflow takes care of the analysis of the harvested files on the basis of harvestlog written by the webapp to a common directory (e.g. /home/harvestLogs).
+The automatic workflow takes care of the analysis of the harvested files on the basis of harvestlog written by the webapp to a common directory (e.g. /home/harvestLogs).

 There is two scripts, one that automatically takes the available harvestlogs from the common directory, and processes the harvestlogs one by one, and one takes a harvestlog as argument and then processes the harvestlog:
  * webdanica-analysis-cron.sh
  * webdanica-analysis-manual.sh

-These scripts both include a common file setenv.sh which must be configured correctly before enabling the harvesting workflow, and enabling the cronjobs
+These scripts both include a common file setenv.sh which must be configured correctly before enabling the harvesting workflow, and enabling the cronjobs:
 ```
 WORKFLOW_USER_HOME=/home/test
 WEBDANICA_VERSION=1.0.0